What is

 Safe Arbour?

-Safe Arbour is trauma-informed education and support group, based in the UK, for women and their children age 0-5 who have experienced domestic abuse, and do not currently live with the abuser.
+Safe Arbour is a trauma-informed education and support group based in the UK for women and their children (ages 0-5) who have experienced domestic abuse, and no longer live with the abuser.

-Safe Arbour meets once a week for 12 weeks during term time.
-The programme also includes a group outing during half term.
+Safe Arbour meets once a week for 12 weeks during term time, and includes a group outing during half term.

-We recognise that many of the impacts of domestic abuse remain even after families leave the abuser, and the isolation, shame, and strain on the mother-child relationship can continue to reinforce each other and create a vicious cycle that time alone is unlikely to heal.
-The aftermath of domestic abuse is like a snake bite, it’s not enough to get rid of the snake, an antidote is necessary to rid the family system of the toxins.
+We recognise that the aftermath of domestic abuse persists long after families leave the abuser.
+The isolation, shame, and strain on the mother-child relationship often create a vicious cycle that time alone is unlikely to heal.
+The aftermath of domestic abuse is like a snake bite, removing the snake is not enough, an antidote is necessary to rid the family system of the toxins.

 Safe Arbour recognises that what makes each person unique makes them uniquely resilient, and strives to be an anti-discriminatory organisation.